27factorial/mvector/README.md

 ---

 ### giveDimensions
 returns the dimensions of the given vector.
-Takes no arguments. (returns std::string type.)
+Takes no arguments. (returns type is `std::string`.)

 Syntax:
 ```cpp